 Despite the high rates of diagnosis, there are ways the disease may be delayed and even prevented.
 Your best options include:

 - regular exercise

-- reducing intake of sugar sweetened beverages
+- reducing your intake of sugar and sweetened beverages

 Some at-risk people may also delay the onset by taking diabetes medications.
 It’s important to discuss all of your options with a doctor for the best results.

 You may not be able to prevent diabetes entirely.
 But taking steps now may prevent related complications and improve your quality of life.